collective/collective.developermanual/source/forms/index.rst

 * :doc:`Archetypes </reference_manuals/old/archetypes/index>` is used for content types in Plone 3.x

-For convenience forms built and maintained through-the-web:
+For convenience forms built and maintained through-the-web and where the results are stored in CSV sheet or emailed:

 * :doc:`PloneFormGen </reference_manuals/active/ploneformgen/index>`

-For utility forms supported by custom code:
+For application and utility forms where custom logic is added by writing Python code:

 * z3c.form for Plone 4.x